 Would You Stay in a Relationship if You Were No Longer Happy?

-I’ve also been in relationships, where loyalty has been chosen over love.
-I asked one particular boyfriend, whether anything would ever drive him to leave the relationship.
-It seems an odd question to ask now, but I guess I was trying to set some early boundaries.
-He told me that even if the relationship turned sour, he would stay.
-I couldn’t make sense of this.
-We were both young.
-There would be plenty of time to find someone else if our relationship didn’t work out.
+I remember asking one boyfriend, whether anything would ever drive him to leave the relationship.
+It seems an odd question to ask now, but I guess I was trying to test the boundaries.
+His response was that even if the relationship turned sour, he would stay.

-The irony in this is that this particular ex is now happily married, and, well, I’m not even married.
+The irony in this is that this ex is now married, and, well, I’m not.
 Perhaps that’s the ultimate difference between love and loyalty, or at least the difference between he and I. He’s loyal to the core, a genuine Mr Nice Guy.
-Don’t get me wrong, I can be ridiculously loyal.
-But when that spark goes, I do find it very difficult to stay in the relationship.
+And I’m forever chasing love.

 Heartache

 But at least heartache makes you feel something.
 It reminds us we’re alive.
+And as much as it hurts, I think I would rather endure that than the just existing.

 Funnily enough, the guy who caused me the most heartache is the relationship I remember most fondly.
 It’s not that funny come to think of it.
 We were good together.
 We just never quite got our timing right.
 Ironically, he’s also now married.
-Has anyone else spotted the pattern here??
+Has anyone else spotted a pattern here??

 Perhaps you would never forgive them completely, but would you at least be able to push it to the back of your mind, because your loyalty for that person was so strong?